 Adjusting her mentality was another challenge.
 “I was good at my previous career,” Gonzales notes.
 “It can be hard to adjust how you think of yourself in a new area.
 You might be scared to fail, but the first step is to reach out to people who will help you.”

 Within a few months of restarting her undergraduate studies, Gonzales was awarded CSUEB’s Justin Randle memorial scholarship for statistics students.
-She also received a scholarship from the Lawrence Livermore Laboratory Women’s Association.
-This fall will mark another impressive accomplishment: Gonzales will share her and Sakla’s work at the Applied Imagery and Pattern Recognition workshop—her first technical publication and presentation.
-These experiences have inspired her to pursue a master’s degree in data science.
+She also received multiple scholarships from the Lawrence Livermore Laboratory Women’s Association.

-As she settles into her new position and graduate degree program while raising a toddler, Gonzales acknowledges the difficulty of balancing career development, graduate school, and family.
-The situation motivates her to finish her M.S. before her son enters kindergarten.
+Now a mother of two, Gonzales acknowledges the difficulty of balancing career development, graduate school, and family.
 She says, “Transitioning from one job to a completely different one is uniquely challenging.
 Take it one step at a time.
-Looking back to the start of this journey, I’m happy things lined up the way they did and that I had the mettle to continue."
+Looking back to the start of this journey, it’s crazy how things lined up the way they did, and I’m proud I had the mettle to continue.”